Skip to main content

 Three options for tracking food-delivery promotional activity:

-Hourly snapshots of 1,000 restaurants cost roughly $1,400 a month at FREE pricing or $700 at GOLD.
+Hourly snapshots of 1,000 restaurants run on pay-per-restaurant pricing with volume tiers, dropping further at GOLD.
 The Talabat Scraper actor page documents every output field, but for promotion monitoring the only fields that matter are slug, country, menu_items[].name, menu_items[].price, and menu_items[].old_price.
 Everything else is overhead the actor returns for free.

 How to monitor Talabat promotions in 4 steps